anon767/hashmapnode/README.md

 1. writing is about 2x faster
 2. reading is 15% faster

-than ordinary array usage or other hashmap libraries
+compared to npm package "hashmap" and still 2x faster in writing than ordinary JS-Array-Access.